 The scheme is being designed to provide good public connectivity through the site, extensive public realm, and a wide range of public amenities for the benefit of the wider community.

-Our full proposal document can be viewed here: DOWNLOAD PROPOSAL >
+Our proposal can be viewed and commented upon HERE>

 EXTENSION OF THE LOCAL COMMUNITY.